 All requests for exceptions to the above regulations are presented to the Committee on Academic Standing for approval.
 Normally, a student consults her dean and prepares a written statement to submit to the committee; a student may, in unusual cases, request permission to appear before the committee.

 Each semester all Bryn Mawr students preregister for the next semester's courses in consultation with their deans.
 Failure to do so results in a $15 fine.
 Once a student has selected a major, she must also consult her major adviser about her program each semester.
 Students must then confirm their registration with the deans and submit their final programs to the registrar on the announced days at the beginning of each semester.
 Failure to confirm registration results in a $25 fine.

 Students normally carry a complete program of four courses (four units) each semester.
-Requests for exceptions must be presented to the student’s dean.
+Requests for exceptions must be presented to the student's dean.
 Students may not register for more than five courses (five units) per semester.
-Requests for more than five units are presented to the Curriculum Committee for approval.
+Requests for more than five units are presented to the Committee on Academic Standing (CAS) for approval.

 A student may take four units over four years, not more than one in any semester, under the Credit/No Credit (CR/NC) option.
 A student registered for five courses is not permitted a second CR/NC registration.

 Transfer students may take one CR/NC unit for each year they spend at Bryn Mawr.